saurav7007/OpenSpecimen/generate_SRcode/README.md

 2. The path of out csv file.

 Future Plan:
-1. It should be possible to handle file with input from multiple Collection Protocol.
+1. It should be possible to handle a input with multiple Collection Protocol.
 2. It should be possible to auto-populate parent code